DD2480-Group17/assignment3/README.md

 * `mergeFrom(NetData.ServerInfoMessage)` There is no explicit documentation.
 I had to look up the method usage, and then look at the other method's documentation (to be technically correct, i had to look at the documentation of the superclass of the method).
 The using method's documentation is relatively clear.
 However, i had to read through the code a bit to get an idea about the how the documentation maps to the code.
 * `buildPartial()` There is no explicit documentation for this function.
 I had to read through several parts of the code to be able to understand what the functions does.
 * `ìsInitialized()` There is no explicit documentation for this function.
 However, the function is relatively clear anyway.
+* `normalForPlaneClosestToOrigin() ` The documentation is understandable, however it does not state that several normals can be returned.

 ## Coverage